max-wn/vimwiki/git-basis.md

 git reset --soft HEAD~2  # delete all commit log 2 commits back git reset [file]         # remove from the done position
 ```

-### 5 tips, for public and private projects / repositories (repos)

-1. Pull Request review (PR) code suggestion
-2. Repository project board (like Trello / Jira but better)
-3. Repository wiki (is a git repository)
-4. GitHub sponsor open source contributors (they get 100% of everything)
-5. GitHub Learning Labs (courses that  have integrate super well with GitHub,
-   no coding required)

 ---